mhergenrader/flux/examples/my-todomvc/notes.md

 - interesting warning when clicking button in edit form:
   "Form submission canceled because the form is not connected"
 - better way to autofocus the input element in SFC than querySelector? seems a little hacky...
+  - solution uses autoFocus attribute

+# Observations after completing exercises against solution
+- indeed the EDIT_TODO action was for submitting the edit text
+  - my original implementation of this with just the id was matching solution, and receiving just the start and stop edit todo events; the edit todo event (essentially submit) was received by TodoStore only
+- solution also picked out individual props to send down to the TodoItem component
+  - long list of these - perhaps refactoring like I mentioned in my own pull request would be a good idea (more containers that had more focused subscriptions to stores)
+- onBlur event useful for cancellation (just getting outside of the edit box)
+- interesting that 'input' variable assigned no matter what - remember: if something is null, React won't render it
+  - its value was the current todo.text
+- ah, but the functionality was slightly different here: the solution would have both an enter keypress and onBlur both send the stopEditingTodo, and each keypress to edit the text would change the todo text directly; my solution was more of a temporary text and then commit when you save instead
+  - onStopEditTodo more used for signaling to hide the input and reset the TodoEditStore state
+- interesting that solution didn't use a form surrounding the input element